jundalisay/superb/content/en/research/smith/astronomy/descartes.md

 - not in an aversion to motion and
 - not in a propensity to rest

-The real inertness of matter was in a power=
+The real inertness of matter was in a power:
 - of continuing indifferently either at rest or in motion, and
 - of resisting, with a certain force, whatever tried to change its state from the one to the other

 All of space was full of aether.
 This aether and space were the same.
 Consequently, there was no void.

-This immense aether was divided into an infinite number of very small cubes which whirled around on their own centers to create two different elements=
+This immense aether was divided into an infinite number of very small cubes which whirled around on their own centers to create two different elements:

 > 1. The angular parts